BSc 1st Year Botany Sporophyte in Bryophytes Sample Model Practice Question Answer Papers

 (I) Theory of sterilization

-Bower (1890) said that there is a progressive elaboration and on in the structure of the sporophytes.
-The fundamental principle upon the formulated his argument as the “progressive sterilization of potentially fertile cells of sporogenous tissue”.
-He tried to explain the evolution of sporophyte in the bryophytes on the basis of progressive elaboration.
+He tried to explain the evolution of sporophytes in the bryophytes on the basis of progressive elaboration.
 This theory of Bower was further supported by Caver (1910) and Campbell (1918-40).
-According to this theory Riccia sporophyte is most primitive and the sporophytes of Funaria is most evolved as follows:
+According to this theory, Riccia sporophyte is the most primitive, and the sporophytes of Funaria are most evolved as follows:

 1. Riccia sporophyte

-In Riccia the zygote by divisions becomes multicellular structure.
+In Riccia the zygote by divisions becomes a multicellular structure.
 At this stage the embryo divide by pericilinal wall into outer amphithecium and inner endothecium.
-In this case the endothecium is the first cell generation (archesporium) of the sporogenous tissue or we may say that in Riccia archesporium is formed from entire endothecium and is centrally situated.
-The amphithecium forms as single layered jacket.
-As a result of repeated divisions the archesporium transforms into sporogenous cells which functions as spore mother cells.
-Most of the spore mother cells from the spores haploid after reduction division except a few celled as nurse cells which degenerate afterwards and serve as a nutritive tissue.
+In this case, the endothecium is the first cell generation (archesporium) of the sporogenous tissue, or we may say that in Riccia archesporium is formed from the entire endothecium and is centrally situated.
+The amphithecium forms a single-layered jacket.
+As a result of repeated divisions, the archesporium transforms into sporogenous cells which function as spore mother cells.
+(BSc 1st Year Botany Sporophyte in Bryophytes Sample Model Practice Question Answer Papers)

-The sporophyte in case of Riccia represents the simplest structure among bryophytes as it has only a capsule with jacket and spores.
+The sporophyte in the case of Riccia represents the simplest structure among bryophytes as it has only a capsule with a jacket and spores.
 There is no foot, seta, and no sterilization of sporogenous tissue in the capsule.

 2. Marchantia Sporophyte

-In Marchantia the zygote divides by successive division and differentiated into four superimposed tiers of four cells each.
-It divides periclinally into amphithecium and endothecium and in Marchantia the archesporium develops from endothecium which is centrally situated.
-The archesporium divides and redivides and form a massive sporogenous tissue.
-The sporogenous cells elongate, some remaining undivided to form elaters, others divide transversely by five successive divisions thus sporogenous cells forms a transverse row of 32 spore mother cell.
-The spore mother cell divides by meiosis and forms four haploid spores In this way each sporogenous cell either gives one elaters of 28 spores.
+The sporogenous cells elongate, some remaining undivided to form elaters, and others divide transversely by five successive divisions thus sporogenous cells forms a transverse row of 32 spore mother cell.
+The spore mother cell divides by meiosis and forms four haploid spores In this way each sporogenous cell either gives one elater of 28 spores.

 3. Pellia sporophyte